gtsteffaniak/filebrowser/docs/configuration.md

 ## About each configuration

 ### Server configuration settings

+- `indexingInterval`: This is the time in minutes the system waits before checking for filesystem changes.
+Default: `5`

+- `indexing`: This enables or disables indexing.
+(Note: search will not work without indexing) Default: `true`

 - `numImageProcessors`: This is the number of image processors available.
 Default: `4`